Never do this!

 First, clear your workspace to ensure that you have a clean surface to lay the capsule on.

-Our capsules are wedged into their plastic cases with a short length of transparent plastic tube.
-This prevents them from rattling around during shipping, but makes it trickier to unbox the capsule.
+These three models are wedged into their plastic cases with a short length of transparent plastic tube.
+This prevents the capsules from rattling around during shipping, but makes it trickier to unbox the capsule.
 To safely extract the RK-47, RK-87, and RK-12 from their cases:

 Prying the capsule out of the box with a screwdriver is not recommended.

 Most imported large-diaphragm microphones open by spinning off the threaded base, near the XLR jack.
 Then, slide off the tube covering the circuit board.

 In the case of the MXL 1006 pictured here, a second circuit board (which holds part of the battery-power circuit) had to be detached from the chassis first, to allow access to the screws holding the headbasket in place.

 The white arrow marks the location of one of the screws holding the headbasket to the chassis.

 Be sure to retain all the screws as you disassemble the microphone.

 Such a photo is also useful if you accidentally break off another wire or component during handling.
 It is a critical reference if you end up troubleshooting your installation.

 Many Cardioid microphones will have just two wires: one from the front diaphragm (usually from the center, but possibly from the edge), and a second from the side of the capsule.